 There are other variations of korvapuusti, though, where the ear shape has been abandoned but the ingredients and the craftsmanship remain the same.

 “Korvapuusti can be enjoyed also in the form of cake,” says Thomas Backman, owner of Café Succès in the central Helsinki neighbourhood of Ullanlinna.
 He says they also sell a korvapuusti rusk, which is a hardened, cookie-like snack.
 “We are looking into growing our selection of korvapuusti byproducts, since korvapuusti is our bestseller.”
 Their korvapuusti is a favourite among Helsinkians, and is renowned for being larger than the average.

 Another popular spot for korvapuusti fans is Helsinki Homemade, an artisan bakery in the Töölö neighbourhood.
-It relies on the old Finnish tradition of serving freshly ground filter coffee out of coffee cups with saucers.
+[Editor’s note: Helsinki Homemade has closed its café, but its products continue to be available at Töölön kyläkauppa (Töölö Village Store).]
 The lucky locals tell of how luxurious it is to wake up to the smell of freshly baked korvapuusti.

 “The special ingredient of the korvapuusti is love,” says Klaus Ittonen, pulling no punches to play on our heartstrings.
 He’s Helsinki Homemade’s cofounder and baker.
 He started off selling korvapuusti and Karelian pies to tourists off his bike before founding the bakery together with Kátia Corrêa.

 “The korvapuusti needs to be made with love in order to get it right,” says Ittonen.
 “It sounds a bit silly but that’s the way it is.”

 Versions of the korvapuusti have been delighting Finnish taste buds since the 18th century.